-One can frequently in the literature on Chechnya of 1991-1994 an argument that the support for the President or the opposition had regional aspects.
-A widely shared opinion is that Dudaev was supported by the mountaineers, while his opposition - by the lowland Chechens (Gakaev 1999, Tishkov 2001).
+In the literature on Chechnya of 1991-1994, one can frequently encounter an argument that the support to President or opposition had regional aspects.
+One widely shared opinion is that Dudaev was supported by mountaineers, while his opposition - by lowland Chechens (Gakaev 1999, Tishkov 2001).
 Experts explain this phenomenon by claiming that more traditional, less educated and mostly unemployed mountaineers supported more radical solutions.
-There is some truth in this argument.
-Indeed, many of my respondents noted that while their relatives on the plain were more critical of Dudaev, their mountaineer relatives were supportive of him.
+There is some truth in this argument, indeed, many of my respondents noted that while their relatives on the plain were more critical of Dudaey, their mountaineer relatives were supportive of him.
 The counter argument is that tens of thousands of Chechens on the plain also supported Dudaev.
-The cleavage between the opposition and the parliament boiled down in the end to the issue of complete independence vs. signing an agreement with Russia.
-People in the lowland settlements were much more dependent on the Mannian infrastructural power of the state - for them a failed state meant not only lost income, but also the lack of electricity, gas, sewage, transport, water supply - everything which more urbanized population is strongly dependent on.
-Chechen lowland villages are usually very big, often numbering ten thousand people and more.
-In fact they are small towns, which were strongly affected by the failed state, skyrocketing criminality, and the shortage in food supplies.
-The mountaineers, who had always lived in their smaller, still mostly self-sustaining communities, sometimes with no electricity, and usually without gas, did not feel the failure of the state that strongly.
-Their dependence on the state infrastructural power was minimal and they kept criminals out of their villages themselves.
-What they did feel, however, was that the regime was now Chechen, that it was respectful of their traditions and religion and even placed them sometimes above the lowland lifestyle.
-They also could feel at home in Grozny and may be even buy apartments there.
+The cleavage between the opposition and the parliament in the end boiled down to the issue of independence vs. signing an agreement with Russia.
+People in the lowland settlements were much more dependent on the Mannian infrastructural power of the state - for them a failed state meant not only lost income, but also electricity, gas, sewage, transport, water supply, everything which more urbanized population is strongly dependent on.
+Chechen lowland villages are usually very big, often numbering 10 and more thousand people.
+In fact they were small towns, which were much affected by the failed state, skyrocketing criminality, shortage in food supplies.
+Mountaineers who had always lived in their smaller, still mostly self-sustaining communities, sometimes with no electricity, and usually without gas, did not feel the failure of the state so strongly.
+Their dependence on state infrastructural power was minimal and they kept criminals out themselves.
+What they did feel, however, was that the regime was now Chechen, it was respectful of their traditions and faith and even sometimes placing them above the lowland lifestyle, or that they could now feel at home in Grozny and may be even buy apartments there.
 Thus, for them the developments were rather positive, and they were prepared to endure difficulties on the way to independence.

-68 In the USSR- special diary products shop where for breastfed babies could be bought
+66 In the USSR- special shop where diary products for beastfed babies could be bought

-69 Appeal of collective of Central Childrens Milk Kitchen of Grozny to city major of Grozny Bislan Gantemirov, Chair of the Chechen parliament Khusain Akhmadov.
+67 Appeal of collective of Central Childrens Milk Kitchen of Grozny to city major of Grozny Bislan Gantemirov, Chair of the Chechen parliament Khusain Akhmadov.
 Parliament of the Chechenn Republic.
 Registration number 02-8921, 27 October 1992